 Anthropic just dropped Claude Code Security, and if you’re anywhere near AppSec or DevSecOps, you’ve probably already seen the debate lighting up on LinkedIn and Hacker News.
 The tool promises to scan entire repositories, reason about code the way a human researcher would, and even suggest patches your team can review before merging.

-• Use AI for triage, not truth.
-Claude excels at sorting findings by exploitability and risk—not at being the final word on what ships.
+- Use AI for triage, not truth.
+Claude is strong at ranking exploitability and explaining risk; it should not be the final word on what ships.

-• Deploy a “two-net” architecture.
-Your SAST and linters catch known-bad patterns; Claude catches the subtle stuff they miss.
+- Run a two-net setup.
+SAST and linters catch known-bad patterns; Claude looks for the subtle misses.

 The Four-Pillar Framework